 Phantom Thread (2017)

 Phantom Thread is a historical drama directed by Paul Thomas Anderson released in 2017.
-The film stars Daniel Day-Lewis as a Haute Couture dressmaker that finds a young waitress, played by Vicky Krieps who becomes his muse.
-The film takes place in England during 1954 a post-war era and after the birth of Christian Dior’s ultra feminine New Look.
+The film stars Daniel Day-Lewis as a Haute Couture dressmaker that finds a young waitress, played by Vicky Krieps, who becomes his muse.
+The film takes place in England during 1954, a post-war era and after the birth of Christian Dior's ultra-feminine New Look.

 Haute Couture Events

-While many celebrities can often be seen wearing Haute Couture and high fashion outfits for award shows, the real crème de la crème can be seen at the Met Gala.
+While many celebrities can often be seen wearing Haute Couture and high fashion outfits for award shows, the absolute crème de la crème can be seen at the Met Gala.
 The Met Gala is an annual fund-raising event to benefit the Metropolitan Museum of Art in New York City.
 Every year, the event has a theme based on that year's Costume Institute exhibition where designers dress celebrities to match.

 Today, the Met Gala draws celebrities from all across culture, including film, art, politics, sports, and music.
 Many Haute Couture designers such as Chanel, Dior, Stéphane Rolland, and Jean-Paul Gaultier showcase their creations during this annual event.
-The purpose of the Met Gala is to feature the creative process of design and showcase the connection between fashion and art, which is the foundation of Haute Couture.
+The purpose of the Met Gala is to feature the creative process of design and showcase the connection between fashion and art, the foundation of Haute Couture.